 8. Deduct Travel for Medical Treatment

 Include the total transportation costs in your medical expense deductions.
-You can only claim these costs if you itemize your deductions and meet the minimum threshold for total medical expenses.
+You can only claim these costs if you itemize deductions and meet the minimum threshold for total medical expenses.
 Keep good records of this type of travel to differentiate it from the driving you do for work, errands or leisure.

 9. Deduct Your Mortgage Interest

 If you paid interest on a mortgage, the amount of interest might be deductible if you itemize deductions.
 You might also be able to deduct interest on a second mortgage, a home equity line of credit, a home equity loan or a vacation home.
 Make sure you get Form 1098, a mortgage interest statement, from your lender if you paid $600 or more in mortgage interest.

 In recent years, changes to mortgage financing disclosure laws also altered the type of document you need when filing taxes.

 Within 30 days after closing a refinance or home purchase, you will get a final closing statement, where any last-minute changes in costs — such as recording or prepaid finance charges — are disclosed.
 This is the form to use for filing purposes, said Casey Fleming, author of “The Loan Guide: How to Get the Best Possible Mortgage” and founder of LoanGuide.com.